bedrocklinux/bedrocklinux-website/markdown/1.0beta2/systemrequirements.md

 ## {id="storage"} Storage

-Depending on what you choose to compile into the Linux Kernel and Busybox, Hawky should fit snuggly within only a handful of megabytes of disk space (although a fully-loaded Linux Kernel can take tens if not hundreds of megabytes).
+Depending on what you choose to compile into the Linux Kernel and Busybox, Bedrock Linux should fit snuggly within only a handful of megabytes of disk space (although a fully-loaded Linux Kernel can take tens if not hundreds of megabytes).
 However, Bedrock Linux is of limited use without any ~{strata~}, and the ~{strata~} can take quite a bit of space.
 See the disk space requirements for the ~{stratum~} Linux distributions you are interested in.
 As a rule of thumb, a gigabyte of disk space should be set aside for each ~{stratum~} distribution, with more preferred.